 - Properly dispose of old medicines

-- Lock up prescription medications securely in presence of at-risk teens
+- Lock up prescription medications securely around teens

 - Keep track of all medicines in your home